darktable-org/dtdocs/content/darkroom/masking-and-blending/masks/drawn.md

 : Nodes and segments of a brush stroke can be modified individually.
 See the documentation on paths below for more details.

+---

-: _Note: Rendering a complex brush shape can consume a significant number of CPU cycles.
-Consider using the circle, ellipse or path shapes instead where possible._
+**Note:** Rendering a complex brush shape can consume a significant number of CPU cycles.
+Consider using the circle, ellipse or path shapes instead where possible.

+---

 circle
 : Click on the image canvas to place the circle.
 Use the scroll wheel of your mouse while hovering over the circle to change its diameter.
 Scroll while hovering your mouse over the circle border to adjust the width of the feathering (the same effect as `Shift+scroll` within the main shape).